 14. Who will have access to the results of my background check?

-The emergency regulations specify that the school employer shall review the results of the national and state criminal history checks.
+The regulations specify that the school employer shall review the results of the national and state criminal history checks.
 School employer is defined as the superintendent of any city, town or regional school district, or the principal or other administrator of Massachusetts public or private schools, including a special education school program approved under Massachusetts General Laws Chapter 71B.
 For the purposes of an individual hired directly by a Massachusetts school committee (this includes superintendents, assistant superintendents, school business managers and SPED administrators), the school committee is the school employer.
 CORI procedures in place in the districts will govern collection and confidentiality of data from the fingerprint-based criminal background checks.

 15. Is this information confidential?

 Yes.
 According to the law, “entities that receive the results of national criminal background checks shall treat the information according to sections 167 to 178, inclusive, of Chapter 6 and the regulations thereunder regarding Criminal Offender Record Information.”
-The emergency regulations provide for the following:
+The regulations provide for the following: